-Unity supports plug-insA set of code created outside of Unity that creates functionality in Unity.
+Unity can interpret individual Java and Kotlin source files as individual plug-insA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

-Note: You can place your source files in any folder in your Project except in special use locations such as StreamingAssets.
-If you place files in these locations, the Unity Editor will not display the plug-in inspector.
-For additional information, see AAR plug-ins and Android Libraries.
+Note: You can place the source files in any folder in your Project, except in special use locations such as StreamingAssets.
+If you place files in these locations, the Unity Editor doesn’t display the plug-in inspector.

 By default when you export a Unity project for Android, Unity copies any Java/Kotlin files over to the Android Studio project.
 If you edit these files in Android Studio, the changes aren’t reflected in the original files in the Unity project.
 If you export the Unity project again, the export process will overwrite your changes in Android Studio.

 To resolve this, Unity provides the Symlink Sources Build Setting.
 If you select this Build Setting, Unity creates a symbolic link in the Android Studio project to Java/Kotlin files in the Unity project, instead of copying files over.
 This means that if you edit the files from Android Studio, the edit affects the files in the original Unity project.